ronitagarwala01/Top-Op/readme.md

     - change: the recorded change between the previous and current xphys
     - mass: the current mass of xphys
         - Since the compliance minimization is set with a volume constraint then this value should not change

+The models are mad inside the models notebook

+The data is generated from the modified topopt_plotlib.py where it has been changed to generate random 'psuedo' problem statements and save each iteration as mentioned above

+Model check points are saved in the designated folder.
+Work has been put into ensuring an easy creation and training of multiple different model types.
+Extra work will be needed if the data format for a model changes